yotaroy/bridge_env/bridge_env/data_handler/json_handler/README.md

 Board setting consists of a list of board setting items, which is parts of game log items. "board_id", "dealer", "deal" and "vulnerability" in game log item are used.
+In addition to these fields, you can add "dds" field.

+### dds

+type: object of object

+"dds" is results of double dummy analysis.
+"dds" has fields of players' double dummy analysis results.
+Each field has fields of trumps and the numbers of taken tricks.

+### Required fields

+Items in "board_settings" require "deal" field.